tursodatabase/libsql/README.md

 libsql>
 ```

-_To build the experimental libSQL API, check out its [README.md](crates/README.md) for more information._

 ## Why a fork?

 SQLite has solidified its place in modern technology stacks, embedded in nearly any computing device you can think of.
 Its open source nature and public domain availability make it a popular choice for modification to meet specific use cases.